JayLohokare/terraform-aws-ftp-backup/README.md

-# AWS Lambda for moving files from SFTP to S3

-Described in codecentric blog post <strong>Transfer files from Customer's SFTP to AWS S3 (with scheduled time)</strong>.
+# Automated data transfer from SFTP to AWS S3

+move-ftp-files-to-s3<br>
+Contains the NodeJS Lambda code for transfering the data

+provision<br>
+Contains the Terraform code (AWS Lambda + Cloud-watch + S3)

+Change SFTP credentials and AWS access credentials (terraform.tfvars) to make the code run